SoMoney/ansible-ollama/README.md

-# Ansible-Ollama: An ansible role that installs Ollama + Open-WebUI + Nginx
+# Ansible-Ollama: An Ansible deployed AI Stack: Ollama, OpenWebUI, and NGINX in Docker

 This Ansible role automates the installation and configuration of Docker, NVIDIA container toolkit, Ollama LLM WebUI, Open-WebUI with CUDA support, and Nginx reverse proxy.
 It includes GPU detection, Docker container management, and SSL configuration for the Nginx reverse proxy to expose the WebUIs securely.